IZIREN/atm-tracker-api/README.md

 - GET    http://localhost:8080/api/atm/:atm_id/purchases
 - POST   http://localhost:8080/api/atm/:atm_id/purchases

-Node.js is required to run this project.
+###Node.js is required to run this project.

-Assuming node.js is install, run:
+- To install the required depdencencies, run:

+      $ npm install

+- To start the server, run:

       $ node server.js

+- Alternatively, you can run the server utilizing the 'start' script:

+      $ npm start